RedMadRobot/mapmemory/README.md

 }
 ```

-## Conception
+### Conception

-Kotlin provides delegates to access values in map:
+Kotlin provides delegates to access values in a map:

 ```kotlin
 val map = mapOf("answer" to 42)